aniketchavan2211/aniketchavan2211/Practical/thumbwheel.md

 3. Ports used?
 Input port for thumbwheel, output port for display.
 4. Applications?
 Digital panels, counters, numerical input devices.
 5. What is the common cathode code for 0?
 0x3F

----

-✅ Slip TS1 Completed

----

-Next, we can do the Event Counter using Opto-Coupler and 7-Segment / LCD, which is also very easy.

-Do you want me to proceed with that one now?